Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Conclusion

-In this paper the unfolded equations for free massless fields of all spins are extended to current interactions.
-Interestingly, the resulting equations have linear form, where the currents are realized as rank--two linear fields of \cite{tens2}.
+In this paper, the unfolded equations for free massless fields of all spins are extended to current interactions.
+The resulting equations have linear form where the currents are realized as rank-two linear fields of \cite{tens2}.
 More precisely, the construction of \cite{tens2} deals with conformal currents built from $4d$ massless fields.
-Hence, the construction proposed in this paper only describes interactions of massless fields with conformal currents.
-We have checked in detail how it reproduces usual current interactions for lower spins as well as their generalization to HS sector.
-Remarkably, the same system reproduces Yukawa interactions in the sector of spins 0 and 1/2.
+Correspondingly, in this paper, we describe interactions of massless fields with conformal currents.
+We have checked in detail how usual current interactions for lower spins as well as their generalization to the HS sector are reproduced.
+Remarkably, the same system reproduces Yukawa interactions in the sector of spins zero and half.

 More precisely, the set of currents, that results from the construction of \cite{gelcur}, is infinitely degenerate with most of the currents being exact, describing no charge conservation.
-However, the infinite set of currents of a given spin contains one member, that involves a minimal number of derivatives of the constituent fields, and is not exact.
+However, the infinite set of currents of a given spin contains one member that involves a minimal number of derivatives of the constituent fields and is not exact.
 In this respect the set of currents resulting from our construction is analogous to that considered recently for the case of any dimension in \cite{Bekaert:2010hk} which is also infinitely degenerate (note, however, that our construction contains HS currents built from fields of different integer and half-integer spins, while in the paper \cite{Bekaert:2010hk} only the HS currents built from a scalar field were considered).
-Let us stress that exact currents may also play a nontrivial role in the interaction theory: the difference is that nontrivial currents (elements of current cohomology) describe minimal HS interactions while the exact currents (also known as improvements) describe non-minimal HS interactions of anomalous magnetic moment type, that however may also be important in the full interacting HS theory.
+Let us stress that exact currents may also play a nontrivial role in the interaction theory: the difference is that nontrivial currents (elements of the current cohomology) describe minimal HS interactions while the exact currents (also known as improvements) describe non-minimal HS interactions of anomalous magnetic moment type, that may also be important in the full interacting HS theory.

 The analysis of this paper is performed in the $AdS_4$ background.
 The unfolded machinery makes is technically as simple as that in Minkowski case.
 This should be compared to other approaches to the analysis of HS conserved currents in $AdS$ background \cite{Manvelyan:2004mb,Fotopoulos:2007yq,Manvelyan:2009tf,Fotopoulos:2009iw}.
 (Note that the case of $AdS_3$ was considered in \cite{Prokushkin:1999xq,Prokushkin:1999ke}).